Conservative Maltsev Constraint Satisfaction Problems: The structure of conservative minority algebras

 \subsection{The class of algebras $\mathbf{P}^{n,k}$}

 For the remainder of the article we will focus on subdirectly irreducible conservative minority algebras which are represented by projection conservative minority trees.
 In this subsection we define the algebras $\mathbf{P}^{n,k}$ for $n \geq 2$ and $k \geq 0$.
 In the next subsection we will define structures $\mathfrak{P}^{n,k}$, so that $\Inv(\mathbf{P}^{n,k}) = \Inv(\Pol(\mathfrak{P}^{n,k}))$.
 The collection of these structures is important for two reasons.
-The first is the main result of this paper: for all $n \geq 2$ and $k \geq 0$, there exists a $\oplus$L algorithm for $\Csp(\mathfrak{P}^{n,k})$.
-The second reason this class of structures is interesting will be presented in a companion paper: it primitively positively constructs the class of all structures which admit a conservative Maltsev polymorphism.
+The first is the main result of this paper: for all $n \geq 2$ and $k \geq 0$, there exists a $\oplus$L algorithm for $\Csp(\mathfrak{P}^{n,k})$ (Corollary~\ref{cor:OplusAlgforPnk}).
+The second reason this class of structures is interesting is that it primitively positively constructs the class of all structures which admit a conservative Maltsev polymorphism (Theorem~\ref{thm:DL}).
 Taken together, these two facts imply that there exists a $\oplus$L algorithm for the CSP of any structure which admits a conservative Maltsev polymorphism.